jupyterhub/mybinder.org-user-guide/doc/sample_repos.md

 In a recent release of RISE, there is support for automatically launching the RISE plugin when a notebook is opened.
 This repository demonstrates how to accomplish this for Binder.

-The trick is to add an `autolaunch=true` configuration parameter to a notebook's metadata.
-Then, when the notebook is launched, your presentation will automatically begin.
+To do this, add an `autolaunch=true` configuration parameter to a notebook's `livereveal` section in the metadata.
+When the notebook is launched, your presentation will automatically begin.
 E.g.:

 ```